anicolson/SPN-ASI/README.md

 Version *0a* is what is used in the paper.

 **Inference on noisy speech:**
+Note: the TIMIT corpus and the noisy speech must be in the correct directories prior to running the following:

 ```
 python3 main.py --ver '0a' --test_noisy_speech 1 --mft 'bmarg'
 ```
 Use *--mft 'bmarg'*, *--mft 'marg'*, or *--mft 'none'* to detirmine what type of marginalisation is used.

 **Training:**
+Note: the TIMIT corpus must be in the correct directory prior to running the following:

 ```
 python3 main.py --ver 'new_models' --train 1 --verbose 1 --min_instances_slice 50 --threshold 0.3